genes-and-health/QUANT_PY/QUANT_PY_pipeline_description.md

 * buffer_before: a date span of 14d prior to addmission date
 * buffer_after: a date span of 14d after discharge date

+COMBO test results are flagged to one of the above by joining the APC data to COMBO.

 By extension, a test result dates can be classifed in one to the following (some non-mutually exclusive) categories:
 * **IN_APC_ONLY**: test results collected in an actual hospitalisation episode
 * **IN_BUFFER_BEFORE**: test results collected within the 14d prior to a hospitalisation episode